Yogi Ramsuratkumar

 or I would go get the tea.
 But sometimes he would serve the tea

-the tea.
-But when he served tea, he would place the cups exactly.
+serve the tea.
+But when he served tea, he would place the cups

-If there were five of us, he would serve one here, and then go
+exactly.
+If there were five of us, he would serve one here, and

-over and serve another one there - in no seeming order whatsoever.
+then go over and serve another one there - in no seeming order

-Once I made the mistake of moving my cup a little, and he just
+whatsoever.
+Once I made the mistake of moving my cup a little,

-stopped and said, 'This beggar put that cup there for a purpose,
+and he just stopped and said, 'This beggar put that cup there

-and he knew just what he was doing.'
-Then he walked around and
+for a purpose, and he knew just what he was doing.'
+Then he walked

-walked around and held his beard like this, and just walked around
+around and walked around and held his beard like this, and just

-with this very, very, very determined look on his face.
-He walked
+walked around with this very, very, very determined look on his

-around and held his staff up and walked around some more, and
+face.
+He walked around and held his staff up and walked around

-his instructions to the letter because he was just too severe
+I really followed his instructions to the letter because he was

 "To be put down like that once, I tell you - I never wanted